44 Harrington Rd, South Kensington, London. SW7 3ND

 1 Harrington Gardens, Kensington, London SW7 4JW, UK

 Grills, stonebaked pizza and pastas.
 Food like this screams home, and that’s never been more true when it comes to The Harrington.
-Wildwood’s Gloucester Road restaurant is located directly below 1 Harrington Gardens.
-Enjoy a day at some of the nation’s very best museums or browsing Knightsbridge’s gilt-edged shopping experience before enjoying a homely meal in relaxed surroundings of Wildwood.
+Calix Restaurant is located directly below 1 Harrington Gardens.
+Enjoy a day at some of the nation’s very best museums or browsing Knightsbridge’s gilt-edged shopping experience before enjoying a homely meal in relaxed surroundings of Calix.

 144 Gloucester Road, London.
 SW7 4SZ